Introduction

 Email Reports: Practical Examples

-T3 Monitoring generates different report types for different target audiences:
+T3 Monitoring generates different report types for different audiences:

 Client Report – Weekly Status

-Each client instance can receive an individual report via email:
+Each client instance can receive its own report by email:

 Monitoring report of your clients